-I introduce students to the major influences in my journey to become a writer, starting with my childhood and continuing through my school years.
-I talk about the time I got my first idea to write a story on my own and how I pursued that hobby without realizing that it could become a career.
-I give examples of how I get ideas for my books today and the steps I take to research and write them.
-This is a very personal account of what it's like to become a writer.
+James M Deem introduces students to the major influences in his journey to become a writer, starting with his childhood and continuing through his school years.
+He talks about the time he got his first idea to write a story and how he pursued that hobby without realizing that it could become a career.
+He shows how he gets ideas for my books today and the steps he takes to research and write them.
+This is a very personal and inspirational account of what it's like to become a writer.

 The Fun of Researching and Writing

-After a brief introduction, I describe the sometimes strange but always exciting experiences that I have as I researched my books, starting with my first nonfiction book and ending with whatever book I am currently working on.
+Deem describes the sometimes strange but always exciting experiences that he has as he researched his books, starting with my first nonfiction book and ending with whatever book he is currently working on.
 Throughout the talk, students come to understand what is involved in the research process and why it can be so rewarding.

-Facial Reconstruction/Research/Historical Presentation based on Faces from the Past: Forgotten People of North America (Details about the presentation)
+Facial Reconstruction/Research/Historical Presentation based on Faces from the Past: Forgotten People of North America More info

-Bogs and Bog People based on Bodies from the Bog (Details about the presentation)
+Bogs and Bog People based on Bodies from the Bog More info

 Egyptian Mummification based on How to Make a Mummy Talk

-For this presentation, I take the audience on a 3000-year tour of mummification, showing how mummies (and their coffins and their canopic jars and various other items, many unusual) changed over that period of time.
-I have approximately 80 rare images in my PowerPoint from museums around the world that illustrate this dramatic evolution.
+His most popular presentation, he takes the audience on a 3000-year tour of Egyptian mummification, showing how mummies (and their coffins and their canopic jars and various other items, many unusual) changed over that period of time.
+He shows approximately 80 rare images in his PowerPoint from museums around the world that illustrate this dramatic evolution.

 Presentations for Younger Children

-With the exception of my books about the Holocaust, my current books are intended for students in grades 4 and up.
-However, I am sometimes asked to speak to younger students.
-As the father of four, I am comfortable speaking to any age group.
-When I speak to children in grades K-3, I usually talk to them briefly about my job as a writer and then prepare them for some stories by using a few PowerPoint slides to teach some vocabulary.
-Then I read a story or two that come from my book on buried treasure.
+Sometimes James M Deem is asked to speak to younger students.
+As the father of four, he is comfortable speaking to any age group.
+When he talks to children in grades K-3, he shares what it is like to have an exciting job as a writer and then prepares them for some stories by using a few PowerPoint slides to teach some vocabulary.
+Then he reads a story or two that come from his book, How to Hunt Buried Treasure.